utdata/rwd-mastery-assignments/billboard-hits/README.md

 - You'll want to use `fct_reorder()` to order the `song` value by the `week_id`.
 - You might want to use `scale_y_reverse()` so 100 is at the bottom and 1 is at the top, since that is the "high" value.
 - You might want to use `expand_limits(y = 0)` if your artist doesn't have any hits hear the "top" of the charts.
 - Not required for the credit, but this is a good candidate to use the `library(plotly)` and the `ggplotly()` function to make your graphic interactive so you can explore the values for each point.
+You can [review how to do that here](https://utdata.github.io/rwd-class/graphics.html#plotly-for-more-interactive-graphics).

 ## Notes for the instructor